Cars parked on the Pierce campus have recently been the target of petty theft.

 Sanchez also stressed the importance of hiding any items left in the car and always make sure to secure the car before leaving it.

 “Just for general safety for the vehicles, make sure to always lock the car and don’t leave any valuables in plain view,” Sanchez said.
+If you’re having issues with locking the car due to work locks or keys not working, get in contact with a locksmith who can solve this for you.

 After the batteries were stolen, the security around the area and other parking lots were increased to try and prevent it from happening again.